rks007/Usability-hub-clone/README.md

 # Usability-hub-clone
-This project contain clone of usability hub website clone using html and css and it is responsive also by the help of media queries
+This project contain clone of usability hub website using html and css and it is responsive also by the help of media queries